GRESB/api-docs/source/includes/_errors.md

 greater_than               | count        | Must be greater than %{count}
 greater_than_or_equal_to   | count        | Must be greater than or equal to %{count}
-inclusion                  |              | Must be one of the attributes permitted value invalid                    |              | Is not a valid value less_than                  | count        | Must be less than %{count}
+inclusion                  |              | Must be one of the attributes permitted value indirect_value_not_allowed |              | You cannot provide this value for an indirectly managed asset as there is operational control invalid                    |              | Is not a valid value less_than                  | count        | Must be less than %{count}
 less_than_or_equal_to      | count        | Must be less than or equal to %{count}
-months_in_year             |              | Must be within a year (12 months)
-not_a_number               |              | Must be a number
-not_an_integer             |              | Must be an integer
+managed_value_not_allowed  |              | You cannot provide this value for a directly managed asset as there is no operational control months_in_year             |              | Must be within a year (12 months) must_be_ynn                |              | Must be "Y" or "N" if provided not_a_number               |              | Must be a number not_an_integer             |              | Must be an integer
 odd                        |              | Must be odd